gkap720/smash-analysis/README.md

 ### Which stages should I pick?
 ### Are there any recent trends in character popularity?
 ## Results
 To take a look at some of the results of this preliminary analysis, you can take a look at the notebook or you can read a more detailed explanation of those results in my blog post linked [here](TODO).
+There is no modeling done since the main questions to look at here are mainly explanatory rather than predictive.